kunilovskaya/parcorp/README.md

 ## handling parallel data

-This repository has the code I uased to create a register-balanced EN>RU parallel corpus, complete with comparable non-translations for each register for translationese studies.
+This repository has the code I used to create a register-balanced EN>RU parallel corpus, complete with comparable non-translations for each register for translationese studies.

 We source data from the following corpora (some of which have been transformed to a collection of plain-text files from an xml/tmx or single-file corpora before):